What should English studies fix first in feedback?

 How do we reduce inconsistency in grading and feedback quality?

-Students often voice concerns about inconsistencies in grading and the quality of feedback they receive in English studies.
-Personalised feedback helps, but variable standards across markers erode trust.
-Establish common marking criteria and exemplars, and make them visible in the assessment brief.
-Run brief calibration sprints (shared marking of samples) before major assessment points and add spot checks on specificity, actionability, and alignment to criteria.
+Students notice inconsistency quickly.
+Personalised feedback helps, but variable standards across markers erode trust and make improvement feel arbitrary.
+Establish common marking criteria and exemplars, informed by what English Studies students need from marking criteria, and make them visible in the assessment brief.
+Run brief calibration sprints, shared marking of samples, before major assessment points and add spot checks on specificity, actionability, and alignment to criteria.

 How do we level up tutor engagement so support is consistent?

-The level of investment tutors show affects progression and satisfaction.
-Where tutor engagement dips, students receive less specific feedback and can feel unsure how to improve.
-Programme leaders should lift practice from provision that tends to score better in feedback tone, such as staged feedback, dialogic sessions, and checklists commonly used in part‑time contexts, and adapt them for large, full‑time cohorts.
+Tutor engagement shapes whether feedback feels routine or genuinely useful.
+Where engagement dips, comments become thinner and students are left unsure how to improve.
+Programme leaders should lift practice from provision that tends to score better in feedback tone, such as staged feedback, dialogic sessions, and checklist-led guidance often seen in part-time contexts, and adapt it for large, full-time cohorts.

-Workshops and continuous professional development can align teaching methods and expectations so students receive actionable feedback at predictable points.
-Use digital tools to make feedback more efficient without sacrificing detail, and schedule brief, structured dialogue opportunities in high‑volume modules.
+Workshops and continuing professional development can align teaching methods and expectations so students receive actionable feedback at predictable points.
+Use digital tools to support efficiency without losing detail, and schedule brief, structured dialogue opportunities in high-volume modules.
+The payoff is practical: students get more usable guidance, and staff effort is concentrated where it changes the next submission.

 Are marking criteria specific enough to guide students?

 Unclear marking criteria weaken performance and raise anxiety.
 Concise rubrics with annotated exemplars help students understand standards and apply feedback to the next task.
 Staff should design and communicate detailed, comprehensible criteria within the assessment brief and on digital learning platforms.
-Align comments to criteria and add feed‑forward so students can see precisely how to improve.
-Short calibration and periodic moderation ensure criteria are applied consistently.
+Align comments to criteria and add feed-forward so students can see precisely how to improve.
+Short calibration and periodic moderation help ensure criteria are applied consistently, which makes feedback easier to trust and use.

 How does slow return of marks disrupt students' time management?